Sumerian Comics: 2020–2022: Behemoth

 Leading off a wave of new licensed titles, Bloody Disgusting, GamesRadar+, and others revealed that Behemoth would be adapting the 2015 cult film, Turbo Kid into a prequel comic book series due to be released in September, 2021.
 This was followed by IGN revealing that Ubisoft and Behemoth had partnered for a comic book series based on Watch Dogs: Legion with the first issue being released November 3, 2021.

 At the end of 2021, Behemoth revealed that they had surpassed half a million (500,000+) comics and graphic novels sold during the year; their first full year of operation.

 At the end of 2021, Syfy and others revealed a comic by Behemoth called Kult Cable.
 Meant to be the lead in to a full series featuring more celebrities, the comic includes New Jersey hip-hop and punk group, Ho99o9 and the famous actor, Jack Black.
 The comic is a tie-in to the bands variety show of the same name that features well-known guests each episode.

 On January 25, 2022, the entertainment website GamesRadar+ previewed a new licensed series from Behemoth based on the open-world RPG video game, Kingdom Come: Deliverance.

-Behemoth Interactive published Blank Frame, a psychological horror game on Steam to positive reviews.
-Both the standard and soundtrack editions of the game released on January 28, 2022.
-A second game, Meat Saw released the follow month and accrued 20,000 downloads within the first two weeks.

 2022-present: Sumerian

+2022

-Deadline Hollywood reported on March 23, 2022, that the record label Sumerian Records and their film division, Sumerian Films acquired Behemoth.
+Deadline Hollywood reported on March 23, 2022, that the entertainment company Sumerian Entertainment Group acquired Behemoth.

 Deadline Hollywood reported the following week that Behemoth's original series, Paranormal Hitmen from creators Brett Murphy and Wilson Gandolpho is set to be adapted by Entertainment One and Hasbro into a TV series.

 In July 2022, Behemoth was renamed as Sumerian Comics.

 As part of the first titles announced under their new name, Billboard revealed that one of the best-selling Latin musicians of all time would be partnering with Sumerian for an action-packed comic book.
 Ozuna stated, “I love collaborating to take my creativity to new, interesting places,” Ozuna said in a statement.
 “I’m very excited to partner with the talented team at Sumerian and make something fresh, captivating, and fun for my fans and my culture.”